nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Teacher chooses to search for revenue
 2. Teacher specifies the revenue type to be revenue paid
-3. Edulog retrieves and displays a list of students who have not paid their fee.
+3. Edulog retrieves and displays a list of students who have paid their fee.
 4. Edulog shows the total amount of the unpaid fees.

 Use case ends.